tinyos/tinyos-main/tos/lib/mac/tkn154/README.txt

   -- set pending flag if there are multiple indirect transmissions pending -- purging indirect transmissions on MLME_PURGE.request -- keep frame in transaction queue in case CSMA-CA algorithm fails
-- responding to active scans in nonbeacon-enabled PANs

 Known Issues:
 - resetting the MAC during operation (via MLME_RESET) has not been tested
-- if initial beacon Tx timestamp is invalid, then coordinator can hang
+- if initial beacon Tx timestamp is invalid, the coordinator will hang
 - frame pending flags are (need to be) always set in the ACK headers
 - transmitting coordinator realignment frames has not been tested
 - using an incoming and outgoing superframe at the same time has not been tested